HubTou/PyLists4C/DOC.md

 Of course, there are multiple libraries available for that, but none with the power of [what's available in Python](https://www.w3schools.com/python/python_lists.asp), or packaged with too many additional things hindering portability across operating systems.

-So here's my attempt to fix this, with all I ever wanted from a C language linked list library...
+So here's my attempt to fix this, with all I ever wanted from a dedicated C language linked list library...

 ## Installation
 If your favourite Operating System has a package for this library, then install it like you would do for any other software.